 When purchasing substantial things, have a think about why you want to buy it.

-The first thing to ask yourself is 'will this last for a long time or need replaced regularly?'.
+The first thing to ask yourself is, ‘will this last for a long time, or will it need to be replaced regularly?’.
 Sometimes it’s better to buy a quality item that will last longer than spending lots of money constantly replacing it.
-Another tip when buying is to try your best to buy things which will hold their value.
+Another tip is to try your best to buy things that will hold their value.
 This is a good idea since you can sell when you no longer need the item or for financial reasons.
-When it comes to clothes for example - a pair of shoes might be less expensive but wear out faster, whereas for a bit more money you might get a pair that last you three times as long!
+When it comes to clothes, for example – a pair of shoes might be less expensive but wear out faster, whereas for a bit more money you might get a pair that last you three times as long!

 Having a budget can help with planning for the future.
 If you have a good plan and pay off your debts then after time you will have more money to spend each month.
 This is a far better choice than to constantly gaining new debt to pay for an unsustainable lifestyle.

 If you are facing financial difficulties you may be eligible for support from the government.
 If you are out of work, on a low income or having difficulties paying rent or mortgages then you may be eligible for Universal Credit.